bahlolab/FoundHaplo/Documentation/Parallel processing with database.md

-## Run FoundHaplo parallelly using Nextflow, when you have FOundHaplo database installed
+## Run FoundHaplo parallelly using Nextflow, when you have FoundHaplo database installed

 1. Make sure you have installed the R package using devtools packages